antronerds/r2-training-courses/docs/x_omics_course_radboud.md

-Assignment 3: Principal component analysis (answers in Italics)
+Assignment 3: Principal component analysis.
 ----

 Principal component analysis (PCA) is another data-driven approach used to identify the major sources ofvariation in a multidimensional dataset.
 In the context of mRNA expression signatures in tumours, PCA may be used to identify subgroups of patients with similar mRNA expression profiles.
 This process is referred to as patient stratification.